Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: Problem Statement and Design Goals

 \subsection{Scenario Definition}

-This work studies peer to peer inspired distributed energy trading and carbon asset management scenarios.
+This work studies peer-to-peer inspired distributed energy trading and carbon asset management scenarios.
 Energy prosumers participate in decentralized trading and settlement under regulatory and audit requirements.
 Grid operators handle physical transmission only.
 Carbon authorities issue and verify assets.
 Auditors independently verify settlement consistency and asset conservation ex post.
-These scenarios are characterized by high frequency, small transaction sizes, and strong audit constraints, without a single trusted authority.
+These scenarios are characterized by high-frequency arrivals, small-value transactions, and strong audit constraints, without a single trusted authority.
 This work does not model market clearing or trading games, and focuses solely on settlement and audit infrastructure to achieve verifiable consistency with controlled cost.